Citation, DOI and article data

 - spontaneous rupture

-- although uncommon, hepatic adenomas do occasionally degenerate into hepatocellular carcinomas (HCC) 8
+- rare: hepatic adenomas can degenerate into hepatocellular carcinomas (HCC) 8, particularly in men

 In general, and if feasible, adenomas are resected, both to eliminate the risk of spontaneous rupture and to conclusively confirm the diagnosis 7.
-In cases where the lesion is small and not sub capsular, and has typical appearances, some would chose to observe (with imaging and alpha feto protein levels) and cease oral contraceptives.
-In such instances they may regress.
-In inoperable cases, hepatic arterial embolisation may have a role 7.
+In cases where the lesion is small, not subcapsular, and has a typical appearance, some would choose to observe (with imaging and alpha-fetoprotein levels) and cease oral contraceptives.
+In such instances, the adenoma may regress.
+In inoperable cases, hepatic arterial embolization may have a role 7.

 hepatocellular carcinoma (HCC)

-- washout tends to leave the lesion hypo intense c.f. to rest of liver
+- washout tends to render the lesion hypointense to the liver

 - different demographics

-- may be difficult to distinguish if well differentiated 7
+- may be difficult to distinguish from an adenoma if well-differentiated 7

 fibrolamellar hepatocellular carcinoma